tensorflow/docs/site/en/performance/xla/operation_semantics.md

 <b> `Iota()` </b>

 Builds a constant literal on device rather than a potentially large host transfer.
-Creates a rank 1 tensor of values starting at zero and incrementing by one.
+Creates a rank 1 array of values starting at zero and incrementing by one.

 Arguments          | Type            | Semantics
 ------------------ | --------------- | ---------------------------
 `type`             | `PrimitiveType` | type U
-`size`             | `int64`         | The number of elements in the tensor.
+`size`             | `int64`         | The number of elements in the array.

 ## Map